smileinnovation/weblog/_posts/2018-04-25-magento-2-3-0-and-open-source-elasticsearch.md

 ---
 layout: post
 url: https://medium.com/@/ab1a3b3007d5
-title: Magento 2.3.0 and Open Source ElasticSearch
+title: "Magento 2.3.0 and Open Source ElasticSearch"
-subtitle: It has been announced during Magento Imagine that ElasticSearch support will be moved in the open-source version of Magento for the 2.3.0…
+subtitle: "It has been announced during Magento Imagine that ElasticSearch support will be moved in the open-source version of Magento for the 2.3.0…"
 slug: magento-2-3-0-and-open-source-elasticsearch
 description:
-tags: ecommerce,magento,elasticsearch,search-engines
+tags:
+- ecommerce
+- magento
+- elasticsearch
+- search-engines
-author: Aurélien FOUCRET
+author: aufou
-username: afoucret
 ---

-# Magento 2.3.0 and Open Source ElasticSearch

 It has been announced during [Magento Imagine](https://imagine.magento.com/) that [ElasticSearch](https://www.elastic.co/fr/) support will be moved in the open-source version of Magento for the 2.3.0 release, while previously reserved for Magento Commerce.